xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 I have observed two scenarios of how the base64 payload is executed.

-1. A descramable function exists to reconstructs base64 payload.
+1. A descramble function exists to reconstructs base64 payload.

 ```cs
 Dictionary<char, char> replaceDict = new Dictionary<char, char>